Genome3d/T1D_logistic_lasso_predictor/python_scripts_of_T1D_manuscript/README.txt

 #This directory contains all the python script text files used in the T1D manuscript
-#"Machine learning identifies regulatory changes in the lung as key to the conversion of genetic risk to Type 1 diabetes."
+#"Identifying the lungs as a susceptible site for allele-specific regulatory changes associated with type 1 diabetes risk"

 #The scripts are for reference only and require proper computational environment setup before running the scripts.